axn337/ammar_467_repository/README.md

 # ammar_467_repository
-This repository is for the course EECS 476 exercise
+This repository is for the course EECS 476 exercises